vasconcelos-giovanni/gio-chirper/README.md

 ## 📌  Project idea

-This project is a modern microblogging platform, GioChirps, developed based in the tutorial in [Laravel Bootcamp](https://bootcamp.laravel.com/).
+GioChirp is a microblogging platform that allows users to share their thoughts and ideas.
+I developed this platform based on the tutorial from [Laravel Bootcamp](https://bootcamp.laravel.com/), and it turned out to be an amazing learning experience!

-One can create an account, post and edit their thoughts and receive e-mail notification when other users share messages.

 ## 💡 Key Features:
 ✅ User accounts with authentication and registration.